nhriddle/marvelapi/README.md

 - /characters
-returns an array of hero IDs from the Marvel developer API.
+Returns an array of hero IDs from the Marvel developer API.

 Response Sample (Success) :
 Response Code : 200